Special needs of grieving children who have special needs- the forgotten mourners

 MOM 2 MOM Network

-clinical implications and treatment options for mothers and families of children with special needs.
+and treatment options for mothers and families of children with special needs.
 State and regional

-MOM 2 MOM Support
+MOM 2 MOM Support Groups

 MOM 2 MOM Case Management

-Mom 2 Mom Case Managers will
+Mom 2 Mom Case Managers will be assigned to each caller to address global

-be assigned to each caller to address global issues involving special needs children care giving challenges, Dads needs, sibling
+issues involving special needs children care giving challenges, Dads needs, sibling issues and liaison services for the family

-issues and liaison services for the family will all be provided as needed.
+will all be provided as needed.

 Research & data collection for quality assurance

-Each caller will receive a customer satisfaction survey ten days from their original call to assess
+satisfaction survey ten days from their original call to assess the services provided and continue case management as needed.

-will be accessed for trending and tracking needs and service provision in the Mom 2 Mom program.
+provision in the Mom 2 Mom program.

-"Nothing that grieves us can be called little; by the external laws of proportion
+"Nothing that grieves us can be called little; by the external laws of proportion a child's

-a child's loss of a doll and a king's loss of a crown are events of the same size."
+loss of a doll and a king's loss of a crown are events of the same size."
 Mark Twain, Which was the Dream?
 (1897)

 Supporting individuals to develop coping strategies: